5 people with four in traditional Peruvian clothing

 Assessment of progress will be made during sessions with your supervisor and also in more formal viva voce assessments – for the Transfer of Status and for Confirmation of Status (usually at the end of the third year for full-time students and end of the sixth year for part-time students).
 More information on these two assessments can be found in the course handbook on the ODID website's course page.

-DPhil students submit their thesis for examination three to four years (or six to eight years for part-time) from the date of admissions and defend their thesis in a viva voce examination which takes place between the student and their two appointed examiners.
+DPhil students submit their thesis for examination three to four years (or six to eight years for part-time) from the date of admission and defend their thesis in a viva voce examination which takes place between the student and their two appointed examiners.

 Graduate destinations